genesiscommunitysuccess/docs/docs/01_getting-started/10_web-training/01_web-training-day1.md

 Add an item pointing to the playground page.

 :::tip
 Look at the [interaction components](../../../web/web-components/interaction/anchor/) to see a list of available components you can use for the menu item.
-A good suggestion would be adding the `@click` attribute to the `<zero-tree-item>`
+A good suggestion would be adding the `@click` attribute to the `<zero-tree-item>`.

 ```ts
   <zero-tree-item @click=${(x) => x.navigation.navigateTo("<YOUR_PATH_TO_PLAYGROUD>")}>